 This statutory guidance should be read in conjunction with the rest of the Curriculum for Wales guidance on curriculum design and implementation.

 Providers of funded non-maintained nursery education are not expected to design their own assessment arrangements.
 If they have chosen to adopt the curriculum provided by Welsh Ministers, assessment arrangements will be made available to be used alongside it.
-The guidance on assessment arrangements to support the Welsh Ministers’ curriculum will be published on 1 September 2022.
+The draft guidance on assessment arrangements to support the Welsh Ministers’ curriculum was made available on 1 September 2022.

 When implementing their assessment arrangements, their own or those provided by Welsh Ministers, providers of funded non-maintained nursery education (FNNE) will, have to have regard to this guidance.